The best views over Dubrovnik and where to catch them (largely) for free

 Parts of this archaeological museum [Official website, Google Maps location] are right underneath the basketball court.
 We had no idea until we visited the museum and realised where it was.

-As you’re heading from the museum along the lower fortifications towards Pile Gate, you can enjoy pretty cool views along the wall and towards the Gate and Lovrijenac Fortress.
-It may not be the Old Town you’re looking at but pretty special nevertheless.
+As you head from the museum along the lower fortifications towards Pile Gate, you can enjoy incredible views along the wall and towards the Gate and Lovrijenac Fortress.
+It may not be the Old Town you’re looking at, but it’s pretty special.

 Views from the Foundry Museum to Pile Gate